-The following is a list of the most important rules and regulations surrounding the Scotiabank Calgary Marathon events.
+The following is a list of the most important rules and regulations surrounding the Servus Calgary Marathon events.

 Please check out the race FAQ for more questions and answers.

-- Scotiabank Marathon: You must be 16 years of age or older on race day to be eligible to participate.
+- ASICS Runkeeper 10 km: You must be 10 years of age or older on race day to be eligible to participate.
 Strollers are permitted for children below age minimum.

-- 50K Ultra Marathon: You must be 18 years of age or older on race day to be eligible to participate.
+- 60 km Ultra Marathon: You must be 18 years of age or older on race day to be eligible to participate.
+No strollers permitted.

 Parents/guardians are urged to ensure that young runners have the training and pace judgment needed to complete the event comfortably and safely.
-Scotiabank Calgary Marathon Directors and staff reserve the right to require proof of age.
+Servus Calgary Marathon Race Directors and staff reserve the right to require proof of age.

-Please contact the office at email@example.com if you are underage and have permission from your parents to participate.
+Please contact the office at email@example.com if you are underage and have permission from your parents/guardians to participate.